RAKwireless-HK/GatewayMQTT/README.md

 2) Ensure the computer is still connected to the Gateway.
 3) Your computer already installed Python
 4) Extra module for pip install, please add below: pip install paho-mqtt pandas
-5) Change the code parameters to ensure those parameters are good for your envionemnt.
+5) Open MQTTtester.py and change the code parameters to ensure those parameters are good for your environment and Run the code.
+(Enjoy)